-I was in Sydney last month for the Search Engine Strategies conference, and in this article, I thought I'd share a few things that stood out in my mind as I listened to the various local speakers discuss search engine marketing.
+I've been in Sydney this past week for the Search Engine Strategies conference, and in this article, I thought I'd share a few things that stood out in my mind as I listened to the various local speakers discuss search engine marketing.
 Not all of this is Australia-specific, so even if you don't target the region, give the rundown a quick skim.
 In particular, there's a mention of how Google AdWords may now be shown in the Premium Sponsorship area.

 LOOKSMART AUSTRALIA announced at the conference having closed another deal for the distribution of its local paid listings, "LookListings," this time on ninemsn, the local MSN site in Australia.
 This, on top of previous deals with AOL, Yahoo Australia and other important search sites, gives LookSmart a paid listings reach in Australia comparable to the dominance that Overture enjoys in the United States.